Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 Calls a <ins>Haxe function</ins> from another currently executing Haxe script.

 - `funcName` - The function's name to be called.
-- `args` - An optional parameter; The arguements of the function to be passed on.
+- `args` - An optional parameter; The arguments of the function to be passed on.
-- `ignoreStops` - _(IDK what this arguement does???)_
+- `ignoreStops` - _(IDK what this argument does???)_
-- `ignoreSelf` - An optional parameter; This will ignore itself within the script that it's in; Defualt value: `true`.
+- `ignoreSelf` - An optional parameter; This will ignore itself within the script that it's in; Default value: `true`.
 - `excludeScripts` - An optional parameter; The exclusions of Haxe scripts, for the function to not insert in.
-- `excludeValues` - An optional parameter; The exclusions of the arguements, for the function to not passed on.
+- `excludeValues` - An optional parameter; The exclusions of the arguments, for the function to not passed on.

 ### callOnScripts(funcName:String, ?args:Array\<Dynamic\> = null, ?ignoreStops = false, ?ignoreSelf:Bool = true, ?excludeScripts:Array\<String\> = null, ?excludeValues:Array\<Dynamic\> = null)
 Calls a <ins>Lua/Haxe function</ins> from another currently executing Lua/Haxe script.

 - `funcName` - The function's name to be called.
-- `args` - An optional parameter; The arguements of the function to be passed on.
+- `args` - An optional parameter; The arguments of the function to be passed on.
-- `ignoreStops` - _(IDK what this arguement does???)_
+- `ignoreStops` - _(IDK what this argument does???)_
-- `ignoreSelf` - An optional parameter; This will ignore itself within the script that it's in; Defualt value: `true`.
+- `ignoreSelf` - An optional parameter; This will ignore itself within the script that it's in; Default value: `true`.
 - `excludeScripts` - An optional parameter; The exclusions of Lua/Haxe scripts, for the function to not insert in.
-- `excludeValues` - An optional parameter; The exclusions of the arguements, for the function to not passed on.
+- `excludeValues` - An optional parameter; The exclusions of the arguments, for the function to not passed on.

 ### callScript(luaFile:String, funcName:String, ?args:Array\<Dynamic\> = null)
 Calls a function from a specific Lua script that is currently executing.

 - `luaFile` - The location of the Lua script file to get the function; Starts inside the mod folder directory.
 - `funcName` - The function's name to be called.
-- `args` - An optional parameter; The arguements of the function to be passed on.
+- `args` - An optional parameter; The arguments of the function to be passed on.

 ***